Home » Oracle » Oracle Database » How do I drop the histogram on a column and prevent to generate in future

 Histograms can be a powerful tool for improving query performance in Oracle Database, but they should be used judiciously.
 It’s important to monitor the performance of queries and adjust histogram settings as needed to achieve optimal performance.

-See also How to Alter Table in Oracle
+See also Table Monitoring in Oracle and Relationship with STATISTICS_LEVEL

 Leave a Comment